Who is missing in Baltimore's Francis Scott Key Bridge collapse? What we know about those unaccounted for

 The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a support column was hit by a large container ship that had lost power, sending vehicles and people into the Patapsco River, authorities said.

-Six people remain unaccounted for, Maryland Department of Transportation Secretary Paul Wiedefeld said in a mid-morning news conference.
-All six were part of a construction crew that was filling potholes on the bridge at the time, Wiedefeld said.
-Two other workers were rescued from the water.
+Six people remained unaccounted for Tuesday afternoon.
+All six were part of a construction crew that was filling potholes on the bridge at the time, Two other workers were rescued from the water.